Robert Collier, 1st Baron Monkswell: Family

 Collier married in 1844 Isabella Rose (1815–1886), daughter of William Rose of Woolston Heath. near Rugby.
 Both Collier and his son John were keen painters.
-In c1880, Collier had a new home built at 7 Chelsea Embankment, including artists' studios.
+Around 1880, Collier had a new home built at 7 Chelsea Embankment, including artists' studios.

 After her sudden death in April 1886, in failing health, he went to the Riviera, and died at Grasse on 27 October 1886.
 He was buried in London on 3 November.
 His grave lies on the east side of the main path from the north entrance to the central colonnades in Brompton Cemetery in London.

 He was succeeded by his son Robert, a barrister, who graduated in the first class of the Cambridge law tripos, 1866, and held the post of conveyancing counsel to the treasury; his son John, was a well-known artist; and his daughter Margaret, Mme.
-Galettidi Cadilhac, has written Our Home by the Adriatic and Prince Peerless, a fairy tale.
+Galetti di Cadilhac, wrote both Our Home by the Adriatic and Prince Peerless, a fairy tale.